 John Jones QC is head of Doughty Street International in The Hague, and head of Doughty Street’s international criminal law team.

-John specialises in extradition, war crimes, removing Interpol red notices and sanctions.
+John specialises in international law, extradition, sanctions (UN, EU and US), and removing Interpol red notices.

-John has also acted in a number of cases to remove abusive red notices issued by INTERPOL, recently succeeding in the case of a Libyan national whose red notice was removed by INTERPOL as being politically motivated.
+John has also acted in a large number of cases to remove abusive red notices issued by INTERPOL, recently succeeding in the case of a Libyan national whose red notice was removed by INTERPOL as being politically motivated, and succeeding in several more cases in having "addenda" issued in respect of the red notices.

 John also publishes the leading practitioner's work on international criminal law, "International Criminal Practice".

-In judicial review, John represented the Registrar of the Supreme Court of Gibraltar in her successful application to have disciplinary proceedings against her quashed.
+John has been involved in several, complex judicial review applications, and represented the Registrar of the Supreme Court of Gibraltar in her successful judicial review application to have disciplinary proceedings against her quashed.
+His human rights practice also encompasses a range of public law issues.

 John read Philosophy, Politics and Economics as an open exhibitioner at St. Edmund Hall, Oxford University where he gained an M.A..
 He also has an M.A. in Law from City University in London and an LL.M. from George Washington University in Washington, D.C.